OpenVPN/openvpn3-linux/README.md

 Most of the backend services (`openvpn3-service-logger`, `openvpn3-service-configmgr`, `openvpn3-service-sessionmgr` and
 `openvpn3-service-backendstart`) can be run in a console.
-All with the exception of `openvpn3-service-backendstart` should run as the `openvpn` user. `openvpn3-service-backendstart` must run as root.
+All with the exception of `openvpn3-service-netcfg` should be started as the `openvpn` user. `openvpn3-service-netcfg` must be started as root but will as soon as possible drop its privileges to the `openvpn` user as well, after it has acquired the `CAP_NET_ADMIN` capability and possibly a few others.
 See their corresponding `--help` screen for details.
 Most of these programs can be forced to provide more log data by setting `--log-level`.
 And they can all provide logging to the console.